miguelpanchon/Pinterest/README.md

 Understand endpoints of an API
 Usage of Async functions `for` API consumtion
 Initial usage of components
-Vite as a front en dev tool `for` vanilla JavaScript Usage of Github as a repository
+Vite as a front en dev tool ´for´ vanilla JavaScript Usage of Github as a repository
 Deployment in Netlify/Vercel
 MD file done with online Markdown editor  https://dillinger.io/